Join the Newsletter to Keep Reading

-The above choice to measure investments in subsidiaries, joint ventures and/or associates, however, is restricted in the following scenario:
+The above choice, however, is not applicable in the following scenario:

-- If the parent is required by IFRS 10 Consolidated Financial Statements to measure its investment in a subsidiary at fair value through profit or loss because the parent is an investment entity – in this situation, the parent should also account for its investment in the subsidiary in the same way in its separate financial statements.
+- If the parent is required by IFRS 10 Consolidated Financial Statements to measure its investment in a subsidiary at fair value through profit or loss because the parent is an investment entity.
+The parent should also account for its investment in the subsidiary in the same way in its separate financial statements.